FAQ's: Your Questions Answered

 According to a recent government study, an estimated 3.3 million airbags have deployed in car accidents and the agency estimates more than 6,377 lives have been saved and countless injuries prevented.
 In 2009 alone, the insurance industry estimates that 584,000 airbags were deployed during accidents that year, including 84,000 passenger-side air bags.
 While clearly, properly functioning airbags have saved lives, there are also alarming statistics that suggest airbags can cause serious injury, if not death.

 From 1990 to 2000, the U.S. National Highway Traffic Safety Administration identified 175 fatalities caused by airbags.
 Most of these (104) have been children, while the rest are adults, typically shorter females.
 All the victims were involved in low-speed accidents they should have survived.
 Deaths in frontal crashes are reduced about 14% among right front passengers using their belts and about 23% among passengers without belts.
 However, deaths are about 34% higher than expected among child passengers younger than 10.

-If you, or a loved one, are injured as the result of an airbag malfunction, you need the help of an experienced and aggressive attorney to insure you receive all the compensation you are entitled to, and all of your rights are protected.
-The Law Office of Dan Newlin & Partners would be honored to help you.
-Please call us at (407) 888-8000.
+If you, or a loved one, are injured as the result of an airbag malfunction, you need the help of an experienced and aggressive attorney to ensure you receive all the compensation you are entitled to, and all of your rights are protected.
+Dan Newlin Injury Attorneys would be honored to help you.
+Please call us at 800-257-1822.
 It is a call you will be glad you made.